-Babies are born entirely dependent on the care of others for their survival, both physically and emotionally, and this underpins the vulnerability of a child’s experience.
-With consistent, loving care the potential of a developing child seems infinite while, conversely, the consequences of abuse and neglect can seem catastrophic.
-The emphasis of a large body of work with children with developmental trauma is currently on their emotional and psychological wellbeing, focusing on harnessing relationships to lay down new experiences alongside their early ones.
+Babies are born entirely dependent on the care of others for their survival, both physically and emotionally, and this underpins the vulnerability of the child’s experience.
+With consistent, loving care the potential of the developing child seems infinite while conversely the consequences of abuse and neglect can seem catastrophic.
+The emphasis of a lot of work with children with developmental trauma is currently on their emotional and psychological wellbeing; harnessing relationships to lay down new experiences alongside their early ones.

-Whilst Sarah Lloyd, the primogenitor of the BUSS model, was working in Fife CAMHS (Child and Adolescent Mental Health Services) (2005 – 2013) she was part of a team developing a therapeutic service for local children who were in adoptive or foster care.
-The team were offering traditional psychological therapies and became aware of a significant group of children who weren’t able to make use of these.
-They were seemingly dysregulated on a bodily level, as well as an emotional and relational level.
-Wanting to understand more about how children grow into themselves on a bodily level, as well as why this process halted for children who had experienced early adversity, Sarah turned to sensory integration.
-Sensory integration theory maps out how the brain and central nervous system develop in response to movement, but there was very little mention of the relationships and conditions necessary for babies to thrive.
-Similarly, in the attachment and trauma literature, there was a plenty of information about the process by which children grow into themselves on a bodily level.
-This was the foundation for the BUSS model.
+Whilst Sarah was working in Fife CAMHS (2005 – 2013) she was part of a team developing a therapeutic service for local children who were looked after.
+The team were offering traditional psychological therapies and became aware of a significant group of children who weren’t able to make use of these, who were seemingly as dysregulated on a bodily level as on an emotional / relational level.
+Wanting to understand more about how children grow into themselves on a bodily level and why this process halted for children who had experienced early adversity, Sarah turned to sensory integration.
+Sensory integration theory helpfully mapped out how the brain and central nervous system develop in response to movement, but there was very little mention of the relationships and conditions necessary for babies to thrive.
+Similarly, in the attachment and trauma literature there was a relative dearth of information about the process by which children grow into themselves on a bodily level.

-A solution seemed to be to build a model that could bring together an understanding of the body and motor development with a psychological understanding of the impact of trauma on the developing child.
-The result is the BUSS (Building Underdeveloped Sensorimotor Systems) model, which brings together an understanding of how a baby and young child’s sense of themselves on a bodily level develops through experiences of being touched, held and moving.
+A solution seemed to be to build a model that could bring together an understanding of the body and motor development with our psychological understanding of the impact of trauma on the developing child.
+The result is the BUSS (Building Underdeveloped Sensorimotor Systems) model which brings together an understanding of how a baby and young child’s sense of themselves on a bodily level develops through experiences of being touched, held and of moving, all within the context of nurturing relationships.
 Sitting alongside a neurodevelopmental understanding of the impact of trauma on the developing brain, attachment theory, child development theory and drawing on sensory integration theory, the model focuses on the development of the vestibular, proprioceptive and tactile systems.

-The BUSS model takes as its starting point the understanding that without nurturing relationships, babies don’t progress through the stages of movement that are needed to feed the brain and central nervous system.
-They do not possess enough information to build an internal map of the body and lay the foundation for well coordinated movement.
-Clinical experience suggests that these systems aren’t severed in the way that might be seen in children with sensory processing disorders, rather they are underdeveloped because of a lack of adequate movement experiences at critical stages of development.
-The BUSS model explores the potential for rebuilding the gaps in these systems left by early adversity, using games and activities within relationships that offer a child a loving, attuned base to grow from.
+It takes as its starting point the understanding that without nurturing relationships babies don’t progress through the stages of movement that are needed to feed the brain and central nervous system with enough information to build an internal map of the body and lay the foundation for well coordinated movement.
+Clinical experience suggests that these systems aren’t broken in the way that might be seen in children with sensory processing disorders, rather they are underdeveloped because of a lack of adequate movement experiences at critical stages of development.
+The BUSS model explores the potential for rebuilding the gaps in these systems left by early adversity, using games and activities within relationships that offer the child a loving, attuned base to grow from.

-Playing games and doing activities designed to fill gaps in essential patterns of movement has a significant effect on a child’s bodily regulation.
+Playing games and doing activities designed to fill in gaps in essential patterns of movement, missed in infancy and early childhood, within these loving relationships has a significant effect on a child’s bodily regulation.
 It allows children to feel confident in their movements and the messages their body gives them about their physiological state, providing a solid foundation for the development of social and emotional skills and learning.

-It is important to note that children with an underdeveloped sensory system are not the same as children who have a sensory processing disorder.
-Although a child with an underdeveloped system may move in a similar way to a child with a sensory processing disorder, the methods of treatment and therapy are different.
-For a child who has experienced abuse and neglect, it’s usually the case that the system isn’t demolished, it just hasn’t been built yet.
+This is different to work with children who have a sensory processing disorder.
+Although a child with an underdeveloped system may move in a similar way to a child with a sensory processing disorder, they’re actually completely different.
+For a child who has experienced abuse and neglect, it’s usually the case that the system isn’t broken, it just hasn’t been built yet.

-The human body is amazing, and babies are equipped with reflexes and reactions designed to move their body through integral stages of development.
-These range from gaining head control to moving; the crucial part involving the movement from lying down to a crawling position.
-Unlike other animals, the brain and central nervous system of the human baby is still at an early stage of development at birth and babies need an attuned adult, nurturing care and movement experiences to allow them to grow into their bodies on a physical and an emotional level.
+The human body is amazing and baby’s come equipped with all sorts of reflexes and reactions designed to move their body through the stages of development that it needs to go through, from gaining head control to moving from lying down to a crawling position.
+Unlike other animals, the brain and central nervous system of the human baby is still at an early stage of development at birth and babies need an attuned adult and lots of nurture and movement experiences to allow them to grow into their bodies on a physical and an emotional level.

 I always find it helpful to have a picture in my head of what the stages of development look like, and if we think again about typical development, baby’s follow a fairly well established sequence of events here – they move from lying on their tummies to beginning to get themselves into a better position for moving.